CRICKET SCOTLAND CHILD WELLBEING AND PROTECTION POLICY STATEMENT

 This policy is underpinned by the following principles:

-- The welfare of children is the primary concern.
+- The wellbeing of children is the primary concern.

 - All children have the right to protection from all forms of harm and abuse irrespective of their age, culture, disability, gender, language, racial origin, socio-economic status, religious belief and/or sexual identity.